 Being vegan can be challenging when it comes to travelling.
 I know I’m not the only one who does extensive research before a trip to figure out which restaurants are vegan friendly and which ones to avoid.
 Luckily, as veganism is becoming more popular, more restaurants are jumping on board.
 It’s becoming ever easier to eat out as a vegan.
 Today I’m going to be sharing a few places I found during my trip to North Wales, with some killer vegan options that are to die for!

 I couldn’t post about being vegan in North Wales without mentioning Voltaire.
 Voltaire is a fully vegan restaurant in Bangor.
 It popped up quite a few times on my search as being rated one of the best vegan restaurants in the UK, so obviously I had to check it out!
+For specific options and travel guidance, click here and get expert advice.

 Here’s their menu: